William B. Caldwell IV: Military career

-Caldwell was serving as deputy director for operations, U.S. Pacific Command, Hawaii, at the time of the 9/11 attacks, when the command's focus shifted from regional war plans to the Global War on Terrorism.
+Caldwell was the assistant deputy commander (operations) of the 25th Infantry Division in 2001, before becoming the deputy director for operations, United States Pacific Command, Hawaii, from 2001 to 2002.
+He was in the latter at the time of the 9/11 attacks, when the command's focus shifted from regional war plans to the Global War on Terrorism.

 In July 2002 Caldwell was assigned as senior military assistant to the deputy secretary of defense, Paul Wolfowitz.
 In this position he served his boss during the preparation, execution, and follow on for the Iraq War's Operation Iraqi Freedom and other aspects of the Global War on Terrorism.

 From May 2004 until June 2006 Caldwell served as the Commanding General of the 82nd Airborne Division.
 As the division commander, Caldwell oversaw deployments by the units under his command to both Afghanistan and Iraq, as well as disaster-relief efforts following Hurricane Katrina in New Orleans.

 Caldwell walks in Eastern Baghdad in April 2007.

 Following his command of the 82nd, Caldwell was assigned as Deputy Chief of Staff for Strategic Effects and spokesperson for the Multi-National Force – Iraq, a position he held for 13 months.